Spousal Support and Alimony: U.S. Legal Standards and Types

 - Length of marriage: Marriages under 5 years rarely produce long-term support awards.
 Marriages exceeding 20 years are the primary basis for indefinite or long-duration awards.

 - Income and earning capacity disparity: Courts examine not just current income but imputed earning capacity — what a spouse could earn if fully employed at their highest demonstrated skill level.
+Practitioners should verify current Social Security benefit rules through the Social Security Administration directly, as Pub.
+L. 118-72 — the Debbie Smith Act of 2023 (effective July 30, 2024) — is a forensic DNA grant reauthorization statute and does not modify any Social Security benefit provision.

 - Marital standard of living: Established as the baseline against which financial need is measured, though courts in equitable distribution states distinguish between maintaining the standard and compensating for economic sacrifice.